 3. Rice Water (Optional)

-Shatavari, a powerful adaptogen, is used for reducing pain, improving fertility, increasing breast milk in nursing mothers and regulating hormones as it is a uterine tonic, phyto-estrogen rich herb, and galactagogue.
-Due to it’s adaptogenic properties, it may reduce cortisol, thus allowing progesterone levels to elevate.
+Shatavari, a powerful adaptogen, is used for reducing pain, improving fertility, increasing breast milk in nursing mothers and regulating hormones as it is a uterine tonic, phytoestrogen-rich herb, and galactagogue.
+Due to its adaptogenic properties, Shatavari may reduce cortisol, thus allowing progesterone levels to elevate.

 Licorice alters the body’s hormones by dramatically impacting the function of the adrenal glands – which also play a significant role in progesterone production.
 Many doctors suggest that Licorice may reduce estrogen and promote progesterone by preventing its breakdown.
 The DGL supplements do not have the same effects in my experience.

-Most people worry that Licorice root will increase their blood pressure, however, this only occurs when patients take large doses over a long period of time.
-In patients whom are already hypertensive, it may immediately raise blood pressure – the best solution in such patients is to first correct the blood pressure problem.
+Most people worry that Licorice root will increase their blood pressure, however, in clinical research and practice this only occurs when patients take large doses (15-20g) over a long period of time.
+In patients who are already hypertensive, it may immediately raise blood pressure – the best solution in such patients is to first correct the blood pressure problem.

 Hibiscus – A Traditional Remedy

 In order to stop bleeding, the use of natural styptics/hemostatics is needed.
-One of the best choices for this is Hibiscus (Red).
+One of the best choices for this is Hibiscus (Red) flowers.
 You can get the powder of this at health stores or any ethnic food store.

-Hibiscus reduces bleeding, fever, blood sugar and mucus, but can lead to vaginal dryness if overused, so use it with caution.
-It is used for several disorders of both the reproductive and urinary system and is also a refrigerant and anti-spasmodic.
+Clinically, I have found that Hibiscus reduces bleeding, fever, blood sugar and mucus, but can lead to vaginal dryness if overused, so use it with caution.
+In Ayurveda, It is used for several disorders of both the reproductive and urinary system and is also a refrigerant and anti-spasmodic.

 Consuming 2 tablespoons of fresh Hibiscus flower juice, twice a day, for 3-5 days is usually enough to stop the menstrual bleeding.
 Hibiscus tea made from the flowers or powder can be used.
 (Do not add honey, rock candy is preferred).